DarrenTheAnalyst/Pizza-Place-Sales-PowerBI/README.md

 # Pizza-Place-Sales-PowerBI

-For this Power BI project, I chose to clean and transform the dataset in Power Query.
+For this Power BI project, I chose to transform the dataset in Power Query.
 The Pizza_Place_Sales_Process document describes my approach.

 The Power BI project involved using the following data skills: transformation, automation, modeling, visualization.